Rabanus Maurus: Works

-Rabanus' works, many of which as of 1911 remained unpublished, comprise commentaries on scripture (Genesis to Judges, Ruth, Kings, Chronicles, Judith, Esther, Canticles, Proverbs, Wisdom, Sirach, Jeremiah, Lamentations, Ezekiel, Maccabees, Matthew, the Epistles of St Paul, including Hebrews); and various treatises relating to doctrinal and practical subjects, including more than one series of homilies.
-In De institutione clericorum he brought into prominence the views of Augustine and Gregory the Great as to the training which was requisite for a right discharge of the clerical function.
+Rabanus' works, many of which as of 1911 remained unpublished, comprise commentaries on scripture (Genesis to Judges, Ruth, Kings, Chronicles, Judith, Esther, Canticles, Proverbs, Wisdom, Sirach, Jeremiah, Lamentations, Ezekiel, Maccabees, Matthew, the Epistles of St Paul, including Hebrews); and various treatises on doctrinal and practical subjects, including more than one series of homilies.
+In De institutione clericorum he brought into prominence the views of Augustine and Gregory the Great as to the training required for a right discharge of the clerical function.
 One of his most popular and enduring works is a collection of poems centered on the cross, called De laudibus sanctae crucis or In honorem sanctae crucis, a set of highly sophisticated poems that present the cross (and, in the last poem, Rabanus himself kneeling before it) in word and image, even in numbers.

 Among the others may be mentioned the De universo libri xxii., sive etymologiarum opus, a kind of dictionary or encyclopedia, heavily dependent upon Isidore of Seville's Etymologies, designed as a help towards the typological, historical and mystical interpretation of Scripture, the De sacris ordinibus, the De disciplina ecclesiastica and the Martyrologium.
 All of them are characterized by erudition (he knew even some Greek and Hebrew).
-He also wrote De procinctu romanae miliciae, an annotated abridgement of De re militari to improve Frankish warfare.
+He also wrote the De procinctu romanae miliciae, an annotated abridgement of the De re militari by Vegetius, to improve Frankish warfare.

 In the annals of German philology a special interest attaches to the Glossaria Latino-Theodisca.
-A commentary, Super Porphyrium, printed by Cousin in 1836 among the Ouvrages inédits d'Abélard, and assigned both by that editor and by Haurau to Hrabantis Maurus, is now generally believed to have been the work of a disciple.
+A commentary, Super Porphyrium, printed by Cousin in 1836 among the Ouvrages inédits d'Abélard, and assigned both by that editor and by Haurau to Hrabantis Maurus, is now generally believed to be the work of a disciple.

-In 2006 Germans marked the 1150th anniversary of his death, especially in Mainz and in Fulda.
+In 2006 Germany marked the 1150th anniversary of his death, especially in Mainz and in Fulda.
 Highlights of the celebrations included the display of Codex Vaticanus Reginensis latinus 124, an extremely rare loan by the Vatican to Mainz of a spectacular manuscript containing De laudibus sanctae crucis.
 The anniversary also saw the publication of no fewer than three book-length studies of Maurus and his work.